-Attach a float around 5’ above the bait and cast at sighted Cobia, or just next to your boat when anchored and fishing for something else.
-Depending on current strength, use 1-2 oz of lead or none.
+Attach a float around 5 feet above the bait and cast at sighted Cobia, or just next to your boat when anchored and fishing for something else.
+Depending on current strength, use 1–2 ounces of lead or none.
 Noise will not startle this fish too much; it has even been reported to arouse their curiosity.

 When surf fishing, or around wrecks, attach more weight and remove the float.
 Use standard bottom/surf fishing techniques.
 The wriggling live bait will be enough to motivate any Cobia nearby to strike.

 You will rarely get results fly fishing unless you’ve spotted your target.
 Cast a 2/0-4/0 Deceiver fly at sighted Cobia.
 Another technique is to cast at an already hooked Cobia.
 This commotion will arouse other fish nearby and there’s a good chance they will bite.

 Landing Cobia When You’ve Hooked One